George O. Lohnes

 George Oliver Lohnes (August 8, 1898 – September 6, 1982) was a Canadian politician.
 He represented the electoral district of Lunenburg Centre in the Nova Scotia House of Assembly from 1956 to 1970.
 He was a member of the Progressive Conservative Party of Nova Scotia.

 Born in 1898 at Upper Northfield, Nova Scotia, Lohnes was a farmer by career.
-He married Evelyn Minetta Mossman (nee Crouse) in 1938.
+He married Evelyn Minetta Mossman (née Crouse) in 1938.
 Lohnes entered provincial politics in the 1956 election, winning the Lunenburg Centre riding by 152 votes.
 He was re-elected in the 1960, 1963, and 1967 elections.
 In the 1970 election, Lohnes was defeated by Liberal Walton Cook.
 Lohnes died at Bridgewater, Nova Scotia on September 6, 1982.